The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology

-where $\log M_{\rm cut}=13.07\pm0.40$, $\log M_{1}=14.25\pm0.17$ and $\alpha=0.94\pm0.42$ (dot-dashed line).
-Here, $M_{1}$ is the halo mass which hosts, approximately, one satellite and $M_{\rm cut}$ governs the strength of the transition between systems with and without satellite systems.
+where $\log M_{\rm cut}=12.80\pm0.24$, $\log M_{1}=13.80\pm0.14$ and $\alpha=1.00\pm0.18$ are the best fit values (dot-dashed line).
+Here, $M_{1}$ is the halo mass which hosts, approximately, one satellite and $M_{\rm cut}$ governs the strength of the transition between systems with and without satellites.
 For high halo masses, fluctuations in the determination of the satellite occupancy arise because we are dealing with small number statistics as a result of the fixed volume of the simulation.
 The solid line in Fig.~\ref{fig:sat2} shows the total mean halo occupancy but using in this case the best fit model for the satellite distribution in order to extrapolate the result towards higher masses.

-In Fig.~\ref{fig:M1_Mcut} we compare the HOD parameters, $M_{\rm cut}$ and $M_{1}$, obtained from MultiDark at $z=0.53$ as a function of number density (solid lines) following our HAM scheme.
-We also show estimates for a variety of intermediate redshift massive galaxy samples from the literature, including the HOD results from White et al. (2011) for the early BOSS data sample.
+In Fig.~\ref{fig:M1_Mcut} we compare the HOD parameters, $M_{\rm cut}$ and $M_{1}$, obtained from MultiDark at $z=0.53$ as a function of (sub)halo number density (solid lines) following our HAM scheme.
+This figure also shows estimates for a variety of intermediate redshift massive galaxy samples from the literature, including the HOD results from White et al. (2011) for the early BOSS data sample.
 This compilation of different datasets has been kindly provided by M. White.
-Error bars on the individual points are typically $\sim0.1$ dex, as represented by the size of the symbols.
-The agreement between the MultiDark HAM predictions and data from different surveys is remarkable if one considers the differences in sample selection, redshift range and HOD methods.
-Our estimates for the HOD parameters of the BOSS-CMASS sample yield consistent values with those of White et al.'s HOD analysis which are contained within our error bars.
-Nevertheless, it is worth noting here that \citet{White2011} did not consider weights in the estimation of the correlation function used, which could have an impact on the derived parameters, and that our approach relies completely on our halo catalog.
+Error bars on the individual points are typically $\gtrsim0.1$ dex.
+The agreement between the MultiDark HAM estimations of $M_{1}$ and $M_{\rm cut}$ and those from different surveys is remarkable if one considers the differences in sample selection, redshift range and HOD methods.
+In particular, our estimates for the HOD parameters tend to be smaller than those of White et al.'s., which is consistent with the larger subhalo fraction found in our case.
+Nevertheless, both estimations marginally agree at the 1$\sigma$ level.